Eliud254/witz-Africa/README.md

    ```

 6. **Access the Application**
-   Open your browser and go to `http://localhost:3000`
+   Open your browser and navigate to `http://localhost:3000`.

 ## Usage